awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Cloud_Formation_Modules.md

 6. Click Next and keep everything to default till deployed

-## Testing Lambdas
+## Testing your deployment

 Once you have deployed your modules you will be able to test your Lambda function to get your first set of data in Amazon S3.

-1. The updated CloudFormation will crated a Nested stack.
+1. The updated CloudFormation will have created a Nested stack.
 By clicking on your stack and selecting **Resources** find your lambda function and click the hyperlink.

 2. To test your lambda function click **Test**
 ![Images/lambda_test_cf.png](/Cost/300_Organization_Data_CUR_Connection/Images/lambda_test_cf.png)